-The place and its culture is unique to Silchar.
-Most of the population is Bengali who speak the Sylheti dialect of Bengali.
-The rest of the population mostly comprises of Marwaris, Bishnupriya Manipuris, Manipuri-Meiteis and tribal like Nagas.
+The place and its culture are unique to Silchar.
+Most of the population is Bengali and speaks the Sylheti dialect of Bengali.
+The rest of the population mostly comprises Marwaris, Bishnupriya Manipuris, Manipuri-Meiteis, and tribal-like Nagas.
 The local delicacies include the Shutki (the dried fish), shidal chutney, `chunga-r peetha` etc.

 In the 1850s, British tea planters re-discovered the game of polo in Manipur on the Burmese border with India.
-In fact, the first polo club of the world was formed in Silchar and the first competitive modern polo was held here.
-The commemorative inscription for this achievement can still be seen on the backside of the district library of Silchar.
+In fact, the first polo club in the world was formed in Silchar and the first competitive modern polo was held here.
+The commemorative inscription for this achievement can still be seen behind the district library of Silchar.

 Things to See

-Jatinga the place of bird mystery and haflong is located 85 kms from Silchar. more
+Jatinga is the place of bird mystery and Haflong has located 85 km from Silchar. more

-Train ride from Lumding to Silchar – The train ride is an enchanting experience.
-The entire rail track passes through hilly region with forests, cascading rivers and astounding views all through the trail.
-There are 33 tunnels in the route.
+A train ride from Lumding to Silchar – The train ride is an enchanting experience.
+The entire rail track passes through a hilly region with forests, cascading rivers and astounding views all through the trail.
+There are 33 tunnels on the route.
 The train also passes through Jatinga.
 The track is quite steep at parts and the train requires two engines to travel through this track.
-Visitors should carry enough food as there wont be much choice during the journey, the train also is notorious for running behind schedule.
+Visitors should carry enough food as there won't be much choice during the journey, the train also is notorious for running behind schedule.

 A visit to the tea gardens – There are many tea gardens around Silchar.
 A visit to the nearby picturesque Sindoora tea garden is worthwhile.

-Sri Kancha Kanti Devi Temple – From Silchar, 17-km away on the way to airport, at Udharband is the location of the famous temple of Sri Kancha Kanti Devi.
+Sri Kancha Kanti Devi Temple – From Silchar, 17 km away on the way to the airport, Udharband is the location of the famous temple of Sri Kancha Kanti Devi.

-Shiva Mandir at Bhuvan Hill – About 50 kilometers away from Silchar is the Shiva Mandir located on top of the Bhuvan Hill.
+Shiva Mandir at Bhuvan Hill – About 50 kilometres away from Silchar is the Shiva Mandir located on top of Bhuvan Hill.

 Maniharan cave – Close to the Bhubaneswar temple is Maniharan cave.
-It is a large natural cave which open for exploration.
+It is a large natural cave which opens for exploration.